IntelLabs/Open-Omics-Acceleration-Framework/applications/AutoDock-Vina-1.2.2/README.md

 ```

 ### 3. Setup Input and Output Directories
-Create the input and output directories:
+Create the input and output directories on your local machine:
 ```bash
 mkdir input_local
 mkdir output_local
 ```
 ### 4. Prepare Input Files
-Add your receptor (.pdbqt), ligand (.pdbqt), and dependent map files to the input_local directory
+Add your receptor (.pdbqt), ligand (.pdbqt), and dependent map files to the `input_local` directory

 ### 5. Set Environment Variables
 Set environment variables to reference the input and output directories: